Trump immigration ban ‘a boon' for Canadian tech industry, say executives

-Canadian technology executives are making plans to capitalize on Donald Trump’s immigration orders, using the new president’s crackdown to help their efforts to recruit skilled workers from overseas.
+Canadian technology executives are making plans to capitalize on U.S. President Donald Trump’s immigration orders, using the new president’s crackdown to help their efforts to recruit skilled workers from overseas.

+“I think it’s really sad and horrible from a political landscape perspective, but very selfishly it’s an incredible opportunity” said Dennis Pilarinos, a former Microsoft executive whose 22-person software startup in Vancouver, Buddybuild, is in hiring mode.
+“It’s a chance to welcome incredibly talented engineers who might not have otherwise considered roles in Canada.”

-Mr. Trump on Friday put a four-month hold on allowing refugees into the United States and temporarily barred travellers from seven Muslim-majority countries.
-The bans affects travellers with passports from Iran, Iraq, Libya, Somalia, Sudan, Syria and Yemen.
+Mr. Trump on Friday put a four-month hold on allowing refugees into the United States and temporarily barred travelers from seven Muslim-majority countries.
+The bans affect travelers with passports from Iran, Iraq, Libya, Somalia, Sudan, Syria and Yemen.

 The ban extends to green card holders who are authorized to live and work in the United States, said Gillian Christensen, a Department of Homeland Security spokeswoman.
 It was unclear how many green card holders would be affected, but exceptions can be made on a case-by-case basis.

-Alphabet Inc., the parent company of Google, told staff travelling overseas who may be impacted by the president’s executive order to return to the U.S. Google chief executive Sundar Pichai slammed Trump’s move in a note to employees Friday, telling them that more than 100 company staff are affected by the order, according to Bloomberg News.
+Some U.S. tech leaders voiced concerns or criticisms about the move.
+Google parent Alphabet Inc. told staff travelling overseas who may be impacted by the president’s executive order to return to the U.S. Bloomberg News reported that Google chief executive Sundar Pichai slammed Trump’s move in a note to employees Friday, telling them that more than 100 staff are affected by the order.

+Netflix CEO Reed Hastings said on Facebook the president’s actions were “hurting Netflix employees around the world, and are so un-American it pains us all.”

+Uber CEO Travis Kalanick also took to Facebook, saying he would raise concerns “this ban will impact many innocent people” when he and other business leaders meet the president next week.
+Apple CEO Tim Cook said in an email to staff obtained by Recode that the company “would not exist without immigration” and that it didn’t support the policy.

+Carol Leaman, CEO of Waterloo-based digital learning software firm Axonify Inc., said Mr. Trump is “going to create sheer and utter chaos” for the U.S., “but we’ve got an opportunity here to take advantage of it.”

-Canada’s tech industry faces a shortage of programmers and other skilled IT professionals, as the best talent from foreign countries tends to be more attracted to Silicon Valley than to Canadian tech hubs such as Waterloo, Ont. and Toronto.
+Canada’s tech industry faces a shortage of programmers and other skilled IT professionals – which is expected to rise to more than 200,00 by 2020 - as the best talent from foreign countries tends to be more attracted to Silicon Valley than to Canadian tech hubs such as Waterloo, Ont. and Toronto.

-But that may change as President Trump implements a harsh new policy that is less welcoming to newcomers, particularly from countries with large Muslim populations.
+But that may change as Mr. Trump implements a harsh new policy that is less welcoming to newcomers, particularly from countries with large Muslim populations.
+Several Canadian tech entrepreneurs say they’ve noticed more interest from prospective employees living in the U.S. since the election.

+“Just last week we had an incredibly talented senior engineer [from a prominent U.S. west coast technology company] who is Muslim and is leaving” America for Vancouver because his home and local mosque were recently vandalized, Mr. Pilarinos said.
+“Here’s someone we probably wouldn’t have thought we had a chance [to recruit].
+I’m very eager to hire him.”
-Mr. Organ said his company has just hired a new director of finance and operations from India who considered Silicon Valley job offers but passed on them in favour of the job in Toronto.
-While India is not one of the companies targeted by Mr. Trump’s travel ban, “it doesn’t matter, because if you’re in another place that’s nearby it’s like, ‘Well, how long is it going to be till Trump goes after us too because of all this protectionism?’” he said.

-“We have some superstars in our company that are from Pakistan originally, who still carry Pakistani passports.
-What about them?
-Global talent abhors uncertainty, and Canada is just a beacon of stability.”
+Mr. Organ said his company has just hired a new director of finance and operations from India who had considered Silicon Valley job offers but passed on them in favour of the job in Toronto.
+While India is not one of the countries targeted by Mr. Trump’s travel ban, “it doesn’t matter, because if you’re in another place that’s nearby it’s like, ‘Well, how long is it going to be till Trump goes after us too because of all this protectionism?’”
+Mr. Organ said.
+“Global talent abhors uncertainty, and Canada is just a beacon of stability.”

-Jim Balsillie, the former co-CEO of BlackBerry Ltd. and co-founder of the Council of Canadian Innovators, said the federal government can seize the moment by ensuring that it eases the path to Canada for workers with hard-to-find software development, engineering and other skills.
+Jim Balsillie, the former co-CEO of BlackBerry Ltd. and co-founder of the Council of Canadian Innovators, a group that represents dozens of successful, fast-growing domestic tech firms, said the federal government can seize the moment by ensuring that it eases the path to Canada for workers with hard-to-find software development, engineering and other skills.

 “Policies such as [Trump’s] put everybody in the business community on edge because all global firms have a multicultural work force.
 But it’s also an opportunity,” said Mr. Balsillie.